 You might wonder how this person reached her position with the company.
 After all, most top-level managers are studied and scrutinized before they earn their titles.
 However, some people slip through unnoticed until after they're promoted, and that's probably the case with your boss.

-A boss's bad manners can turn a professional workplace into an arena of awkwardness.
+A boss's bad manners can turn a professional workplace into an arena of awkwardness and misery.
 In a perfect world, a boss sets an example for the workers.
-However, that doesn't always happen, so you may have to rise to the occasion and be the one to watch.
+However, that doesn't always happen, so you may have to rise to the occasion and be the one for others to watch.
 Never feel like you have to stoop to a lower level and act like a clod just because your boss is a boor.

 Ways to show your boss good manners: